RECIPROCITY

 Parady worked with about 25 ceramic artists that brought their work to his studio to be fired together in the large kiln.
 The participants take shifts firing the kiln, splitting wood, and even preparing meals for the crew.

-The large circular basin supported by four steel tubes and lower deteriorating industrial form.
+The large circular basin is supported by four steel tubes and lower deteriorating industrial form.
 The circular basin represents many things including the wheel and its impact on human development.
 It is aligned with points of the compass and reflects the grid on the upper side.

 The large scale of the clay objects can induce a visceral response as they resist gravity, and are emblematic of the existential struggle we are in.